 People with insomnia will often tell you that they haven't slept a wink, even after you've just heard them snore.
 Recent research validates their experience and explains why this phenomenon occurs.
-The findings were published in the journal Sleep.
+The findings were published in the journal Sleep. woman sleeping People with insomnia may sometimes feel that they're awake — even if they're really sleeping.
+I've spent the majority of my life surrounded by insomniacs.

 My mother and grandmother both had insomnia — a fact that, according to some studies, might put me at risk — and my long-term partner had the condition, too.